 Franchised dealers need to recruit more technicians, target increased retail work and address poor workshop utilisation to buck the trend of “an institutionalised acceptance of low overhead absorption”.

-Coachworks Consulting managing director, Karel Davis, has said that a continued failure to address overhead absorption is causing long term financial damage to many dealerships and called on business leaders to take action to address absorption levels between 50 to 60% – well below the 80% benchmark set by most car brands and networks.
+Coachworks Consulting managing director, Karl Davis, has said that a continued failure to address overhead absorption is causing long term financial damage to many dealerships and called on business leaders to take action to address absorption levels between 50 to 60% – well below the 80% benchmark set by most car brands and networks.

 Davis said: “There is an institutionalised acceptance of low overhead absorption.
 At a time when car sales margins are under such pressure, profits from aftersales are being eroded by poorly managed workshops.